 Paragraph 11 of the Code refers to the CDD requirements for continuing business relationships.
-Continuing business is considered to be all customers including those customer relationships held by the relevant person prior to the Code coming into force for that particular business sector.
+Continuing business is considered to be all customers, including those customer relationships held by the relevant person prior to the Code coming into force for that particular business sector.
+Paragraph 11 also applies where new requirements are introduced into the Code.

 Paragraph 11(3) of the Code requires that where evidence of identification (defined in paragraph 10(1) and covered in this Part) is not held or is insufficient, the relevant person must obtain that evidence.